 Probably you have planned in some breaks that show as tasks in the tasks list.
-If an informant goes to the toilet in between, just select Pause from the File menu.
+If an informant goes to see the restroom in between, just select Pause from the File menu.
 That way, this pause is recorded in the log file and can automatically be transferred to the transcript later on.
+At the end of such a pause, recording is resumed where you left off.